himanshusingh60120/AuditForge/README.md

 1. Open http://localhost:3000.
 2. (Optional but recommended) Under **All Inlinks**, add `fixtures/sample_all_inlinks.csv`.
 3. Drag **`fixtures/sample_internal_all.csv`** onto the drop zone.
-4. Watch the forge line: parse → detect (~40 flags) → **verify** → link jump (URLs found inside live page source get chased and checked too).
+4. Watch the forge line: parse → detect (~40 flags) → **verify** → link jump (URLs found inside live page source get chased and checked too) → enrich (auto-pulls GSC data if connected).
 The fixture uses `example.com`, so most checks resolve or confirm against the real live site; robots/network failures land in **Unverifiable** with reasons — exactly as designed.
 5. Explore: severity/team tabs, evidence snippets (click any row), Module D equity leaks (the fixture links to a 404 from high-PR pages), Module I robots simulator, Module M redirect exports (`/blog/old-post` chain collapses to `/blog/new-post` in 2 hops).
 6. Export **Audit JSON**, start a **New audit**, re-upload the same CSV *plus* that JSON as "previous audit" → delta report.
 7. Mark an issue **Fixed-Claimed** → "Re-verify claimed fixes" → it's promoted to **Fixed-Verified** only if the live source proves it.